YaleDHLab/dhlab-site/_news/2017-05-25-dhlab-in-yalenews-for-ensemble.md

 spotlight: false
 image_layout: simple
 teaser: |
   What is the most-produced play at Yale?
 Which actors have played Hamlet on our stages?
-To find out, the Digital Humanities Lab and Robert B. Haas Family Arts Library created Ensemble @ Yale, a...
+To find out, the Digital Humanities Lab and Robert B. Haas Family Arts Library created Ensemble @ Yale, a platform for crowdsourced transcription, that was recently featured in YaleNews.
 ---

 What is the most-produced play at Yale?
 Which actors have played Hamlet on our stages?